 Do you see a big difference in this open call versus what you see at the college level?

 There is a strong relationship between the high school work and the freshman [year] work in its sense of experimentation, inquiry, and skill.
-From the freshman year onward, the students will investigate themes and instincts with more depth.
+From the freshman year onwards, the students will investigate themes and instincts with more depth.

 Do you think that the younger generation is still excited to pursue photography as a medium, despite its ubiquity in our society?

-I suspect that, with the awareness of the staggering multitude of images being generated every moment, that there is an equal recognition of the challenge of originality—the difficulty of finding one’s own voice among the babble of information and the seeming impulse to document everything.
+I suspect that, with the awareness of the staggering multitude of images being generated every moment, that there is an equal recognition of the challenge of originality—the difficulty of finding one’s own voice amongst the babble of information and the seeming impulse to document everything.